deepgram-devs/talk-time-analytics/README.md

 [Code of Conduct](./CODE_OF_CONDUCT.md).
 Then see the [Contribution](./CONTRIBUTING.md) guidelines for more information.

-## Getting Help
+## Getting help

-We love to hear from you, so if you have questions, comments, or find a bug in the project, let us know!
+We love to hear from you, so if you have questions or comments, or find a bug in the project, let us know!
 You can either:

 - [Open an issue](https://github.com/deepgram-devs/talk-time-analytics/issues/new) in this repository
 - Tweet at us!
 We're [@DeepgramDevs on Twitter](https://twitter.com/DeepgramDevs)

-## Further Reading
+## Further reading

-Check out the Developer Documentation at [https://developers.deepgram.com/](https://developers.deepgram.com/)
+Check out the Developer Documentation at [https://developers.deepgram.com/](https://developers.deepgram.com/).